Technical skills get you interviews. Interview skills get you offers.

 Common failure: Running out of energy.
 Pace yourself—the behavioral round at the end often determines close decisions.

-What happens: The hiring committee reviews feedback from all interviewers.
+The decision and offer phase takes 1-2 weeks.
+The hiring committee reviews feedback from all interviewers.
 You may get additional calls for clarification or team matching.

 How to prepare: